Eating Strawberries! Strawberries are rich in vitamin C and B vitamins like riboflavin, niacin, thiamine, and folate.

 Heart disease is a leading cause of death, and cholesterol is among the top causes of an attack.
 Eating strawberries can help reduce free radicals and improve heart function.

-Low-density lipoprotein (LDL) in the blood increases plaque buildup in the arteries increasing the risk of heart diseases.
+Low-density lipoprotein (LDL) in the blood increases plaque buildup in the arteries increasing the risk of heart disease.

 Ellagic acid and phytochemicals found in strawberries can counteract the impact of bad cholesterol LDL.
 The fruit has anti-inflammatory properties.